jcenturion/auth0-mcp-server/README.md

 ```

 > [!NOTE]
-> you can manually update if needed or if any unexpected errors occur during the npx init command.
+> You can manually update if needed or if any unexpected errors occur during the npx init command.

 ### 🚨 Common Issues

 1. **Authentication Failures**

    - Ensure you have the correct permissions in your Auth0 tenant